Table Of Contents

 - Sunken eyes, lethargy and an overall exhaustion of the body

-Common symptoms are pain around belly button (abdominal pain), nausea and diarrhea.
+Common symptoms are pain around the belly button (abdominal pain), nausea and diarrhea.

 13. Medication Side Effects